Early Acceptance Program: TTUHSC School of Medicine

 The Honors College reports to the School of Medicine the academic progress of each Early Acceptance candidate every semester following acceptance, and accepted students must remain in good standing in the Honors College as detailed in the Honors Student Handbook.
 Failure to complete the requirements to graduate within the Honors College is basis for dismissal from the Honors Early Acceptance Program.

 Students who are approaching the semester of application (May 1-September with 32 science hours) should meet with an Honors College advisor prior to submitting their applications.
-Appointments with advisors can be made by calling 742-1828, or by e-mailing email@example.com.
+Appointments with advisors can be made by e-mailing email@example.com.

 Primary application materials are available at http://www.utsystem.edu/tmdsas/ and required secondary materials are available at https://www.ttuhsc.edu/som/admissions/ .
 Please note “TTU/TTUHSC Honors Early Acceptance Program" on the primary application.
 Students interested in the MD/MBA program will instead choose the appropriate box for that program.